2sic/app-swiper/README.md

 <img src="app-icon.png" width="250" align="right">

-# Swiper Slider/Carousel App for DNN & 2sxc
+# Swiper 2 - Slider/Carousel App

+> This is a 2sxc App for DNN & Oqtane

-DNN / 2sxc Slider App using the popular [Swiper JS](https://swiperjs.com/)
+DNN / 2sxc Slider App using the popular [Swiper JS](https://swiperjs.com/).
+It does not use jQuery 😉.

 ## Check it out